StanfordVL/OmniGibson/docs/modules/vector_environments.md

 ---
-icon: material/earth
+icon: octicons/stack-16
 ---

 # 🌌 **Vector Environments**

 ## Description

 To support large-scale parallelization, we now support vector environments.
 Each environment is similar to our regular [environment](./environments.md), but our simulator now can keep track of multiple environments simultaneously.
-We have implemented many vectorized operations to optimize the performance of these parallel environments, significantly improving speed.
-We are also actively working on further enhancements to make them even faster.
+We have implemented many vectorized operations to optimize the performance of these parallel environments.
+We are also actively working on further enhancements to make them faster.
 Some use cases for this include reinforcement learning, parallelized training with domain randomization, and parallelized policy evaluation.

 ## Usage